Diplomacy Matters - AFSA

 Essay Contest – High school students nationwide compete in this contest, where prizes include an all-expense paid education voyage with Semester at Sea, a trip to Washington, DC and a meeting with the Secretary of State.
 Students submit essays of 1,000-1,250 words explaining how the Foreign Service plays a role in resolving a global issue of their choosing.
 Home schooled students can also apply.

 Minority Intern Program – Minority college students explore a career in the Foreign Service in high profile office with a substantive work assignment.
 The students are paid a stipend for their summer internship.
+We offer these in collaboration with the Thursday Luncheon Group (TLG) and Hispanic Employees Council of the Foreign Affairs Agencies (HECFAA).

 Inside a U.S. Embassy – Our bestselling book that shows how the U.S. Foreign Service works for America through a unique look at a-day-in-the-life of Foreign Service employees at an U.S. Embassy and in Washington, D.C.